 The Little Black Dress Initiative (LBDI) is an advocacy campaign that seeks to raise community awareness around the issue of poverty in Boston.
-During the week of February 26, 2018 through March 2, 2018, LBDI Advocates will wear the same black dress for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence and professional opportunities.
+During the week of February 26, 2018 through March 2, 2018, LBDI Advocates wore the same black dress for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence and professional opportunities.

 This year, 100% of all funds raised during the LBDI week went to the Junior League of Boston Homelessness Prevention Fund at Women’s Lunch Place, a safe, comfortable day shelter, providing nutritious meals, and critical support services for women experiencing homelessness and poverty.
 The Little Black Dress initiative will assure a warm, safe bed for Boston’s most vulnerable women, along with freedom from the anxiety of where they will next lay their head.

 - $30,725.75 raised for the Junior League of Boston Homelessness Prevention Fund at Women’s Lunch Place.
 Funds raised will help 33 women get back into stable housing.